Skip to Main Content Go to Sitemap

 Visual Electrophysiology Unit

-The Visual Electrophysiology Unit (VEU) provides a comprehensive range of electrodiagnostic tests to help your child’s physician detect, diagnose, and monitor retinal or visual pathway disorders/diseases.
+The Visual Electrophysiology Unit (VEU) provides a comprehensive range of electrodiagnostic tests to detect, diagnose, and monitor retinal and/or visual pathway diseases and evaluate treatment interventions.

-We perform a variety of tests to assess visual pathway function, from the retina to the occipital cortex.
-All tests are performed in accordance to International Society for Clinical Electrophysiology of Vision (ISCEV) standards - but we typically go beyond these standards.
-We also perform age-appropriate visual acuity test(s), contrast sensitivity measurements, and colour-vision assessments to diagnose colour deficiencies as part of our everyday care.
+We perform a variety of tests that assess visual pathway function, from the retina to the occipital cortex.
+All the tests we perform adhere to and exceed International Society for Clinical Electrophysiology of Vision (ISCEV) standards.
+In addition to our electrophysiology testing, we perform a variety of colour-vision assessments to diagnose colour deficiencies.
+Our standard of care includes visual acuity test(s) including contrast vision and a standard color vision assessment.
+Additional tests or alternative tests may be performed to enhance patient care.

-We’re committed to exceptional care and providing high-quality visual electrophysiology tests.
-We perform more than 800 procedures on children of all ages every year.
+Our team is committed to providing exceptional patient care and high-quality visual electrophysiology testing; performing over 800 procedures on children of all ages every year.

-The VEU primarily serves patients within the Department of Ophthalmology and Vision Sciences, including patients from community ophthalmologists and optometrists in the GTA.
-We are also a primary referral centre for families across Ontario, and for some families across Canada and the USA.
-Our expertise and high standards of testing ensure your child is cared for while we assess visual function, so that they can continue to receive the best clinical care.
+The VEU is a referral-based testing cetre.
+We serve patients within the Department of Ophthalmology and Vision Sciences, including patients from community ophthalmologists and optometrists across Ontario and for some families across Canada and the USA.

 Programs and services